open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

 	Weight int32 `json:"weight,omitempty"`
 }

-// PrioritizerScoreCoordinate represents the configuration of the prioritizer and score source type PrioritizerScoreCoordinate struct {
+// ScoreCoordinate represents the configuration of the score type and score source type ScoreCoordinate struct {
-	// Type defines the type of the prioritizer.
+	// Type defines the type of the prioritizer score.
-	// Type is either "BuildIn", "AddOn" or "", where "" is "BuildIn" by default.
+	// Type is either "BuiltIn", "AddOn" or "", where "" is "BuiltIn" by default.
-	// When the type is "BuildIn", need to specify a buildin prioritizer name in BuildIn.
+	// When the type is "BuiltIn", need to specify a BuiltIn prioritizer name in BuiltIn.
 	// When the type is "AddOn", need to configure the score source in AddOn.
+	// +kubebuilder:validation:Required
+	// +kubebuilder:validation:Enum=BuiltIn;AddOn
-	// +kubebuilder:default:=BuildIn
+	// +kubebuilder:default:=BuiltIn
-	// +optional
+	// +required
 	Type string `json:"type,omitempty"`

-	// BuildIn defines the name of a buildin prioritizer.
-Below are the valid buildin prioritizer names.
+	// BuiltIn defines the name of a BuiltIn prioritizer.
+Below are the valid BuiltIn prioritizer names.
 	// 1) Balance: balance the decisions among the clusters.
 	// 2) Steady: ensure the existing decision is stabilized.
 	// 3) ResourceAllocatableCPU & ResourceAllocatableMemory: sort clusters based on the allocatable.
 	// +optional
-	BuildIn string `json:"buildIn,omitempty"`
+	BuiltIn string `json:"builtIn,omitempty"`

 	// When type is "AddOn", AddOn defines the resource name and score name.
 	// +optional
-	AddOn PrioritizerAddOnScore `json:"addOn"`
+	AddOn *AddOnScore `json:"addOn,omitempty"`
 }

+const (
+	// Valid ScoreCoordinate type is BuiltIn, AddOn.
+	ScoreCoordinateTypeBuiltIn string = "BuiltIn"
+	ScoreCoordinateTypeAddOn   string = "AddOn"
+)

-// PrioritizerAddOnScore represents the configuration of the addon score source. type PrioritizerAddOnScore struct {
+// AddOnScore represents the configuration of the addon score source. type AddOnScore struct {
 	// ResourceName defines the resource name of the AddOnPlacementScore.
 	// The placement prioritizer selects AddOnPlacementScore CR by this name.
 	// +kubebuilder:validation:Required